 Hopping off the lift and making turns, the jacket was comfortable and allowed me to move unimpeded.
 As with most quality jackets designed for serious cold, I was protected from the bitter cold wind of skiing down a mountain at 30 miles per hour.

 The Orion is a nice jacket.
 But if I didn’t know it contained the newfangled aerogel, I’d peg it as a decent mid-range ski parka with a few limitations.

 On the plus side:

 It’s warm.
-On a bitter cold day, it kept me comfortable.
-But despite its “space age” insulation, the jacket doesn’t seem noticeably warmer than other high quality ski pieces I own.
+On a bitterly cold day, it kept me comfortable.
+But despite its “space-age” insulation, the jacket doesn’t seem noticeably warmer than other high-quality ski pieces I own.

 The insulation is thin.
 The Orion, using similar insulation as space suits, achieves warmth in a thin layer compared to traditional insulations like down or fleece.